to-nexus/cross-game-reward/README.md

-# Cross Staking Protocol
+# Cross GameReward Protocol

-Multi-pool staking for native CROSS and ERC-20 tokens
+Multi-pool deposit for native CROSS and ERC-20 tokens

 ## 🎯 Overview

-Cross Staking Protocol lets you launch and manage multiple staking pools under a single factory.
+Cross GameReward Protocol lets you launch and manage multiple deposit pools under a single factory.
 It wraps native CROSS when needed, supports arbitrary ERC-20 rewards, and keeps accounting gas costs flat.

 ### Architecture at a glance